M-arcus/cloudron-docs/knowledgebase/docs/apps/minecraft.md

 # Common server commands

+Please note that you have to run these commands when the user is logged into the server.

 * Whitelist a client - `/whitelist minecraft_username`
 * Blacklist a client - `/blacklist minecraft_username`
 * Become the server operator - `/op your_minecraft_username`